elisasanzani/projects/README.md

 # projects

-my projects
-Repository where I will collect all my projects related to my course of Software and Computing
+Repository where I will collect all my projects and notes related to my course of Software and Computing